Triana Project Members

 We are a group of professional flamenco musicians, singers and dancers based in Toronto, Canada.
 Coming from diverse cultural and artistic backgrounds, we all share a common passion for flamenco and dedicate ourselves to bringing a captivating, authentic and unforgettable experience to our audience.
 We undertake every artistic venture with a goal of finding and expressing our own personal interpretation of each flamenco style; while at the same time researching and understanding the history of its evolution and the timeless sentiment behind it.

 Toronto flamenco dancer Alison MacDonald “La Ali” has background in a variety of dance styles with a concentration on percussive dance forms such as tap and Irish dance.
-She discovered flamenco in the early 90's when she attended a show by Ballet Flamenco Joaquin Cortes.
-Shortly after Alison moved to Spain where she spent 3 years between the cities of Malaga, Granada and Sevilla under the tutelage of artists such as Soraya Clavijo, Javier Cruz, La Mora, and Pilar Ortega, to name a few.
-Upon her return to Toronto she attended classes with Carmen Romero and Esmeralda Enrique.
+Alison studied flamenco in Spain where she spent 3 years between the cities of Malaga, Granada and Sevilla under the tutelage of artists such as Soraya Clavijo, Javier Cruz, La Mora, and Pilar Ortega, to name a few.

 Drawn to dance, music and rhythm since early childhood in her native Ukraine, Iryna Gordon started dancing flamenco in 2001 in Vancouver, where she joined Rosario Ancer’s Centro Flamenco professional training program.
 Her passion for the art of flamenco has been growing ever since.